 using Walter De Maria's sculptural Instrument for La Monte Young

-with real-time digital processing on an algorithm by Jung Hee Choi December 20 and 21 at 7 pm →
+with real-time digital processing on an algorithm by Jung Hee Choi January 18 at 7 pm →

 Program 4 will similarly showcase another period instrument and another set of associations, with Jung Hee Choi performing solo on the Instrument for La Monte Young, an audible sculpture designed and built in 1966 by Young’s long-time colleague, Walter De Maria (1935-2013).
 Consisting of an oblong rectangular metal box encasing a rolling metal ball and with contact microphones to amplify the resonant sonorities generated by the ball as it moves back and forth, De Maria’s Instrument was directly inspired by Young’s intense interest in the properties and potentials of friction as a musical phenomenon.
 In her piece (entitled Seven for its focus on the seventh harmonic as the primary thematic and formal element) Choi will route the tactile sounds of the Instrument through a modern digital processor governed by an algorithm of her own devising.